atlantis-ar/IndoorObjectTaxonomy/README.md

 # IndoorObjectTaxonomy
 Taxonomy of indoor objects (building elements, furniture, accessories)

-We provide the ontology in tabular form (TSV, XLSX) and as RDF/OWL.
+We provide the ontology in tabular form (TSV, XLSX) and as RDF/OWL XML.
+The HTML file provides a hierarchical view of the data.

 The taxonomy has been created from the following sources:
 - [Furniture Sector Ontology (FSO) 2.5.1](http://www.funstep.org/ontology/)